-Course Code EFM2.MDP-EX-01

-Course Title MANAGEMENT DEVELOPMENT PROGRAMME

-Course Coordinator Loretta Del Prado

-Prado.l@buas.nl

-Language of Instruction English

-Semester September - January

-Teaching Hours 4x 4 hours (mandatory)

-Mode Of Delivery interactive training sessions

-ECTS credits 2

-Learning Outcomes In this semester the focus of the Management Development Program is on personal development, professional development and study approach.
-On one hand you will get trained in self- management that refers to intrapersonal methods, skills and strategies.
+Course Code EHM2.MDP-EX-TR1-01 Course Title MANAGEMENT DEVELOPMENT PROGRAMME Course Coordinator Loretta del Prado prado.l@buas.nl Language of English Instruction Semester September - January Teaching Hours 4x 4 hours (mandatory) Mode Of Delivery interactive training sessions ECTS credits 2 Learning Outcomes In this semester the focus of the Management Development Programme is on personal development, professional development and study approach.
+On one hand you will get trained in self- management that refers to intra-personal methods, skills and strategies.
 This will support you directing your own activities towards the achievement of your objectives.
 On the other hand you will get training in Leadership skills, Team Dynamics and Application skills.
 Next to this you will be offered individual coaching which is focused on being successful in your study and career choices.

-Brief Description Although the exchange program is not similar to the regular Management Development Program, the exchange students will participate in the training sessions together with the students who participate in the regular Management Development Program.
+Brief Description Although the exchange programme is not similar to the regular Management Development Programme, the exchange students will participate in the training sessions together with the students who participate in the regular Management Development Programme.
 All training sessions are visible in the schedules.
 For hand in dates see the schedule below.
-There are different sessions offered during this course:

-Lumina training sessions Team Dynamics 1 Team Dynamics 2 Conflict management Literature Lumina Assessment & Criteria The testing is based on active participation during the training sessions.
+There are different sessions offered during this course: Lumina Team Dynamics 1 Team Dynamics 2 Conflict management Literature Lumina Assessment & Criteria The testing is based on active participation during the training sessions.
 You will be issued a 'Pass' for the course, if you attend all sessions (as indicated above).
 If you miss out on any of the sessions, you need to take a resit.
-The resits will consist of assignments, which are to be found on Brightspace and will be published after the training.
-Prerequisites
+The resits will consist of assignments, which are to be found on natschool and will be published after the training.
+For the hand in dates of the assignments and resits see the schedule below: Prerequisites